LinZhuoChen/linzhuo_project.github.io/index.md

 ## **News**
-- I will join bytedance as a algorithm engineer.
+- I will join bytedance as an algorithm engineer.
 - I am invited as a reviewer for **IEEE TNNLS** and **IEEE ICCV**.
 - One paper is accpeted by **IEEE TIP**.
 - One paper is accpeted by **IEEE CVPR**.